-- Organize a grand rounds, town hall meeting, or smaller talks to present data about OpenNotes. - Identify "OpenNotes champions" across specialties to help get the word out. - Share communication from the CEO and other leadership about implementation plans, including data about the benefits of sharing notes. - Prepare a set of FAQs that answers clinicians' questions.
-Feel free to use these FAQs to start. - Share OpenNotes materials, including research, links to videos, and patient and clinician FAQs on your intranet. - Write an article for your intranet and for newsletters. - Create an OpenNotes button on your web portal for ease of patient navigation.
+- Organize grand rounds, town hall meetings, or smaller talks to present data about open notes. - Identify 'Open Notes Champions' across specialties to help get the word out. - Share communication from the CEO and other leadership about implementation plans, including data about the benefits of sharing notes. - Prepare a set of FAQs that answers questions health professionals may have.
+Feel free to use these FAQs to start. - Share OpenNotes materials on your intranet, including research, links to videos, patient and health professional FAQs. - Write an article for your intranet and for newsletters. - Create a clearly identified notes button on your web portal for ease of navigation.
+As word about the OpenNotes movement spreads, you may wish to identify notes as "open notes," or use the OpenNotes logo as an identifier.
+A growing number of institutions are adopting this approach.

-Communicating with Patients and Caregivers about OpenNotes
+Communicating with patients and caregivers about open notes

-- Send an introductory e-mail about your web portal and OpenNotes. - Create an OpenNotes page on your external website and patient portal; you can include links to the OpenNotes videos, FAQs, instructions for finding their notes in the EHR and other helpful resources. - Use the OpenNotes logo and name on your website, portal and other communications materials so that patients know the notes are different from other parts of their medical record. - Write an article for your patient newsletter and external website. - Create waiting room posters and materials to give to patients at appointments. - Let your patients know about OpenNotes on social media, including Twitter and Facebook. - Distribute a press release and/or advertise in local media. - Collect and share stories about clinicians and patients who are sharing notes.
+- Send an introductory e-mail about your web portal and open notes. - Create an open notes page on your external website and patient portal.
+You can include links to videos, FAQs, instructions for finding their notes in the EHR, and other helpful resources. - Use the OpenNotes logo and name on your website, portal and other communications materials so that patients know the notes are different from other parts of their medical record. - Write an article for your patient newsletter and external website. - Create waiting room posters and materials to give to patients at appointments.
+You can readily adapt material from this website for such purposes. - Let your patients know about OpenNotes on social media, including Twitter and Facebook. - Distribute a press release and/or advertise in local media. - Collect and share stories about health professionals and patients who are successfully sharing notes.

-3: Making OpenNotes Work Well
+3: Making OpenNotes work well

-Getting the More Out of the EHR and Notes
+Getting more out of the EHR and patient portal

-Once you're up and running with OpenNotes, there are many opportunities to create efficiencies for you and your patients.
+Once you're up and running with open notes, there are many opportunities to create efficiencies for you and your patients.
 Reading the notes helps patients remember treatment plans.
 Patients also say note reading helps them take their medications as prescribed.
-Many patients say they email or call their clinicians less because they were able to answer a question by reading their notes.
-And both clinicians and patients report that engaging with the note helps with agenda setting, making the visit more efficient, and helping the clinician and patient feel more satisfied with the visit and ongoing relationship.
+Many patients say they email or call their health professionals less because they answer questions by reading their notes.
+Furthermore, both health professionals and patients report that engaging with notes helps set the agenda, makes the visit more efficient, and helps both parties feel more satisfied with the visit and ongoing relationship.

 More than 90% of patients say they want easy access to their notes.
-Messaging patients about the benefits of communicating using the portal, including access to OpenNotes, can be an effective way to increase portal registration.
-We also suggest sending patients home with print materials and providing in person support at office visits to help patients register on the portal.
+Messaging patients about the benefits of communicating using the portal, as well as access to open notes, can be an effective way to increase portal registration.
+We also suggest sending patients home with printed materials and providing in person support at office visits to help patients register on the portal.